opencredo/ruby-acceptance-testing-quickstart/README.md

 Ruby Acceptance Testing Quickstart
 ==================================

 Web acceptance testing - where do you start?
 This is a quickstart project with good practice that you can clone and extend, rather than having to google constantly to find out the basics.
-There's some very powerful stuff included in this project and ready to use, including parallel execution, browserstack integration, and aliased random data persistence.
+There's some very powerful stuff included in this project which is ready to use out of the box, including parallel execution, browserstack integration, and aliased random data persistence.

 Concepts Included
 -----------------